Cineuropa – The best of European Cinema (clickable heading)

 FIAF, the International Federation of Film Archives, brings together the world’s leading institutions in the field of moving picture heritage.

-Its affiliates are the defenders of the Twentieth Century’s own art form.
+Its affiliates are the defenders of the Twentieth Century’s art form.
 They are dedicated to the rescue, collection, preservation and screening of moving images, which are valued both as works of art and culture and as historical documents.
-When it was founded in 1938, FIAF had 4 members.
-Today it comprises more than 120 institutions in over 65 countries – a reflection of the extent to which preservation of moving image heritage has become a world-wide concern.
+When it was founded in 1938, FIAF had four members.
+Today it comprises more than 120 institutions in over 65 countries – a reflection of the extent to which preservation of moving image heritage has become a worldwide concern.

 FERA is the European Federation for national associations of television and cinema directors.